7 Essential Oils to Revive Your Body and Mind

 Various kinds of toothpaste, mouthwashes, and oral care medications contain this oil as an important ingredient.

-Due to its purifying, germ-destroying and cleansing properties, clove oil is useful for wound, cuts, fungal infections, bruises, prickly heat, and other types of injuries.
+Due to its purifying, germ-destroying and cleansing properties, clove oil is useful for cuts, fungal infections, bruises, prickly heat, and other types of injuries.

 It can also be used for treating insect bites and stings.